Terradue/cloud-admin-doc/source/sandbox2aws.md

 -------------------------------------

-Upload of the disks on AWS
+Upload of the disk on AWS
 --------------------------

 References